 The issue of choosing an appropriate time-sampling rate is often ignored in econometric analysis.
-Chaotic cycles in continuous time may look like noise if the sampling time interval is not small compared to its fundamental period of cycles.
+Chaotic cycles in continuous-time may look like random if the sampling time-interval is not small compared to its fundamental period of the cycles.
 This issue is important in pattern recognition.
 For example, annual economic data are not capable of revealing the frequency pattern of business cycles.
-Numerically, a large time unit such as the annual time series can easily obscure a cyclic pattern in the correlation analysis of business cycles.
+Numerically, a large time unit such as the annual time-series can easily obscure a cyclic pattern in correlation analysis of business cycles.

-A related issue is how to choose a reference trend or a proper transformation to simplify the empirical pattern of business cycles.
-Suppose a new vector [G(t), C(t)] is defined in terms of the original vector [X(t), dX(t)/dt].
-If C(t) is a bounded time series, then C(t) has a chance to be described by a mathematical attractor, or a stationary stochastic process.
-In business-cycle studies, finding a proper transformation is called the problem of trend-cycle decomposition, or, simply, detrending.
+A related issue is how to choose a reference-trend or a proper transformation to simplify the empirical pattern of business cycles.
+Suppose, a new vector [G(t), C(t)] is defined in terms of the original vector [X(t), dX(t)/dt].
+If C(t) is a bounded time series, then C(t) has a chance to be described by a deterministic attractor, or a stationary stochastic process.
+In business-cycle studies, finding a proper transformation is called the problem of trend-cycle decomposition or simply detrending.
 In astronomy, the critical trend-cycle problem was solved by Copernicus and Kepler by using a heliocentric reference system.
-In econometrics, the choice of observation reference is an open issue in business cycle theory (Zarnowitz 1992).
+In econometrics, the choice of observation reference is an open issue in business cycle theory [Zarnowitz 1992].

-The core problem in economic analysis is not noise-smoothing but trend-defining in economic observation and decision making, because the observed patterns of business cycles are more sensitive to trend perspectives than to smoothing techniques.
-A short-time deviation may be important for speculative arbitrageurs, while the shape of the long-term trend can be critical to strategic investors.
-Certainly, investors in a real economy have diversified strategies and time horizons.
-The interactive nature of social behavior often forms some consensus on business cycles.
+The core problem in economic analysis is not noise-smoothing but trend-defining in economic observation and decision making.
+A short-time deviation may be important for speculative arbitrageurs while the shape of the long-term trend can be critical to strategic investors.
+Certainly, investors in a real economy have diversified strategies and time-horizons.
+The interactive nature of social behavior often form some consensus on business cycles.
 This fact suggests that a relative preferred reference exists in economic studies.
 We will show that the HP filter in trend-cycle decomposition is a promising way to define the growth trend in business cycles.

-It is the theoretical perspective that dictates the choice of a detrending approach.
-The econometric practice of prewhitening data is justified by equilibrium theory, and is convenient for regression analysis.
-For example, a Frisch-type, noise-driven model of business cycles will end with white noise after several damped oscillations (Frisch 1933).
-For pattern recognition, a typical technique in science and engineering is to project the data onto some well-constructed deterministic space to recover possible patterns from empirical time series.
+It is the theoretical perspective which dictates the choice of a detrending approach.
+Econometric practice of pre-whitening data is justified by equilibrium theory and convenient for regression analysis.
+For example, a Frisch-type noise-driven model of business cycles will end with white noise after several damped oscillations [Frisch 1933].
+For pattern recognition, a typical technique in science and engineering is to project the data on some well-constructed deterministic space to recover possible patterns from empirical time series.
 Notable examples are the Fourier analysis and wavelets.

 There are two criteria in choosing the proper mathematical representation: mathematical reliability and empirical verifiability.
 Unlike experimental economics, macroeconomic time series are not reproducible in history.
 Traditional tests in econometric analysis have limited power in studies of an evolutionary economy containing deterministic components.
-For example, testing the whiteness of residuals or comparing mean-squared errors have little power when the real economy is not a stationary stochastic process.
+For example, testing the whiteness of residuals or comparing mean squared errors have little power when the real economy is not a stationary stochastic process.
 A good fit of past data does not guarantee the ability for better future predictions.
-The outcome of out-of-sample tests in a simulation experiment depends on the choice of testing period, since structural changes vary in economic history.
+The outcome of out of sample tests in a simulation experiment depends on the choice of testing period, because structural changes vary in economic history.